 The region is characterized by low manufacturing setup costs and the presence of supporting industries, highly-developed infrastructure, and a smooth transportation system with inland transport, rail connections, and ports.
-It is an excellent logistical location for EU-Russia trade and has substantial opportunities for further efficient investments.
+It is an excellent logistical location and has substantial opportunities for further efficient investments.

-Eastern Estonia is a great location for European enterprises who are looking for a nearshoring relationship to bring manufacturing closer to their customers and to make the supply chain more predictable and transparent.
+Eastern Estonia is a great location for European enterprises that are looking for a nearshoring relationship to bring manufacturing closer to their customers and to make the supply chain more predictable and transparent.

 Ida-Viru county is located in the north-eastern part of Estonia.
 The county contains large deposits of oil shale – the main mineral mined in Estonia that is used in the production of shale oil and in thermal power plants, making the region a center for Chemical and Energy industries.